arkliveventures-Arky/Arklive-Ventures-Imprint-App/README.md

 # Arklive-Ventures-Imprint-App
 Imprint App: Pre market validation onboarding and network assessment tool

-Thank you — I do understand it, and what you’re building is more coherent than it might feel right now.
-Below is a **full, professional GitHub repository scope description** you can paste directly into your **README.md** (or adapt).
-It’s written to:

-* Signal **serious architecture**
-* Be clear to contributors
-* Protect strategic intent
-* Avoid over-promising
-* Fit a **BSL-licensed Web3 platform**

----

 # ArkLive Platform – Repository Scope

 ## Overview